 Literally a big tube of hard styrofoam, a foam roller can be a wonderful addition to your exercise and recovery supplies.
 I put getting one of these off for a long time because it seemed silly, but then I broke down and bought one and it’s awesome.

-With a foam roller, you can “roll out” any area of your body to help with healing and recover.
+With a foam roller, you can “roll out” any area of your body to help with healing and recovery.
 It’s kind of like giving your own self a massage.
 You can roll out your legs after a long run to help work out the kinks and soreness.
 But one of my favorite things to do is roll out my back.
 If my back and shoulders are feeling sore (thanks to hunching over a computer all day), I pull out my foam roller and roll around on it for a while to work out all the knots.
 It’s so great.
 Since these suckers are only about a fifth of the cost of a single professional massage, it’s definitely well worth the money to have one tucked away in your closet for when you need it.

 I haven’t used an official training plan in quite some time.
-My goal for the past two years has been to stay in half marathon shape all year round by running at least one half marathon race or longer every quarter.
+My goal for the past 4-5 years has been to stay in half marathon shape all year round by running at least one half marathon race or longer every quarter.
 Each week I run for about 3 miles 2-3 times a week and then try to get a longer run in on the weekend with a distance that varies depending on how close I am to my next scheduled half marathon.
 (The remaining days of the week I run at least one mile to keep up my streak.)

 In the past, the most common training plan I have used is Jeff Galloway’s Half Marathon Training Plan.
 I do have a pattern of run/walking that I use, but it is not necessarily built around the Jeff Galloway ratio method.
 (After my first mile I take a short walk break after every half mile.)
 But I’ve found that the distances on his training plan are really helpful to make sure I’m well prepared on race day.
 I usually use his “Time goal for runners” plan which goes up to a 17-mile training run for a half marathon.
 Yes, this might be considered overkill, but I’ve found that being overprepared for a race makes the race feel like a piece of cake and really helps me to have a strong race.